zachlipp/lippingoff/content/blog/sampling.md

 <iframe loading="lazy" class="p5" src="/examples/sampling/3"></iframe>
 {{< /rotate >}}

+The authors find top-p sampling to perform very well with `p=0.95`.
+They do not scale temperature in their nucleus sampling experiments, so this saves a ton of effort in manual tuning.

 ## Closing

-I enjoyed playing with this paper a lot.
-In particular, getting these examples to work in JavaScript looks nothing like the PyTorch (or other deep learning framework) code, so I feel like I learned this twice.
+That's what I've got!
+I enjoyed writing this a lot.
+Getting these examples to work in JavaScript looks nothing like the PyTorch (or other deep learning framework) code, so I feel like I learned this twice.
 If you're still curious about this space, I highly recommend reading the paper yourself, I skipped a lot of the good parts.